- Most Recent Funding

 GPUs do use more power to run Charity Engine (+30W, on average), but they are actually even more efficient than CPUs.

-We can then reduce carbon costs even further by using a technique we're calling the 'Winternet' - something that only a global grid can do.
+They can then reduce carbon costs even further by using a technique they're calling the 'Winternet' - something that only a global grid can do.

 Supercomputers and data-centres have one problem they cannot escape: megawatts of heat.
 Fortunately for us, it's always cold somewhere - and everywhere is cooler at night.
 Charity Engine will therefore keep shifting data to the globe's coldest PCs, where the extra heat is actually a welcome bonus and not just wasted on air conditioning.
 It really can be the greenest supercomputer on the planet.

-Especially now that our Android app is nearly finished...
+Especially now that their Android app is nearly finished...

 Leave No Science Behind